What happens if you do not pay your Council Tax instalments in full and on time.

 - attachment of earnings - an order will be served on your employer to deduct sums from your salary or wages and pay it directly to the council.

-- bailiffs - who will write and call to enforce payment on you.
-If necessary the bailiff will seize your goods for sale at auction, sufficient to cover your debt.
+- enforcement agents - who will write and call to enforce payment on you.
+If necessary the enforcement agents will seize your goods for sale at auction, sufficient to cover your debt.
 They will also add their own charges to your account.

 If these prove unsuccessful, we can apply for you to be declared bankrupt or committed to prison, or we can obtain a charging order against your property.